jasPerSh122902/BattleArenaExersice/The Battle Area Documentation.md

 >+ *Name* : Enemy(string name, float health, float attackPower, int currentGold, int defensePower) : base(name, health, currentGold, attackPower, defensePower)
 >>+ Description : Makes a instence of enemy and _currentGold.

+The Entity file is meant hold the idea of a player and entity as a netral idea to be used as both for easer coding and less lines.

 + $File Name$ : Entity.cs
 >+ *Name* : _name string